HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The app will be scalable for choosing multiple different strategies in encryption, and could allow users decide their own encryption methods.

 However, for WeChat hook, the hook strictly relies on specific versions, if the WeChat forces the users to update the latest version, it would cause the latency to update the WeChat hooks.
-During this time, the user may
+During this time, the user may only rely on the basic encryption methods to run the app.

 ## Target customers